 The best kept secret in story telling: know how to end the story before turning on the microphone

 Telling stories on the radio is what we do.
 It’s all about the story…from news stories…to entertainment stories…to weather stories…to personal stories…to traffic stories.
 It doesn’t matter what radio format you work in.
-So here is the bottom line: you need to be a story teller on air.
-You have to be like the favourite aunt or uncle that everyone gathers around after the family supper to hear the stories about your mom, dad, aunts and uncles.
-The only difference is you have to complete the story before hitting the post on a music station.
+You need to be a story teller on air.
+You need to be like the favourite aunt or uncle that everyone gathers around after the family supper to hear their stories.

-Do you want to do more than just introduce songs on the radio, and read station and promo liners?
-Then you need to prove to your Program Director or General Manager that : you have what it takes to fill the time between songs with compelling content.
+Do you want to do more than just introduce songs on the radio or just read station and promo liners?
+Then you need to prove to your Program Director or General Manager You have what it takes to fill the time between songs with compelling content.

 - It’s not how long you have to tell the story on air.
 It’s about using the time you have on air to tell a great story.
 The only way to do that, is to know how you will end the story before turning on the microphone.

 - The number one mistake new broadcasters make is winging it.
 Trying to figure out how to end the story live on air.
 The end result is they are unfocused.
 When that happens, chances are they will miss the post and talk over the vocals of the next song.
 That’s why you need to know how to end your story before turning on the microphone.
 It will help you focus and keep the story short.

 - The job of a co-host on a show is to help the other host get to where they want to go with their story.
 It is the ultimate improvisation on air.
 Don’t throw them off track with a comment that has nothing to do with their story.